RogierTimmer/PIE_Final_Project_Cpp_Wordle/README.md

 # PIE_Final_Project_Cpp_Wordle
 This is the repository for the final project of PIE at the University of Twente.
-In this project a wordle game is made in C++
+In this project a wordle game is made in C++ The creators of this program are: Jochem Schuerman en Rogier Timmer

 # Install
 In order to install this program, build it using cmake and run it